estherkyx/tp/docs/UserGuide.md

 Examples:
 * `add c/student n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
-* `add c/TUTOR n/Betsy Crowe t/GP Paper 1 e/betsycrowe@example.com a/Newgate Prison p/31234567 t/New hire`
+* `add c/TUTOR n/Betsy Crowe t/GP Paper 1 e/betsycrowe@example.com a/Betsy Street, blk 7, #02-02 p/31234567 t/New hire`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 To prevent errors, TutorFlow will not allow you to create a duplicate person (i.e. exact same name, case-insensitive).
 To help keep your data clean, the system also automatically fixes names by removing any extra spaces between words.
 For example, if you type "John&nbsp;&nbsp;&nbsp;&nbsp;Lee", it will be saved as "John Lee". <br><br> If you must add two individuals who share the same name, please add a unique identifier.
 For example: `John Lee Student` and `John Lee Parent`.